MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 1. Go to C:\Program Files\Microsoft\R Server\R_SERVER\bin\x64.
 2. Double-click Rgui.exe to start the R Console application.
 3. At the command line, type `search()` to view a list of objects already loaded.
 You should see the `RevoScaleR` package in the list.
-If you want to load a package that's not automatically available, such as `mrsdpeloy`, type `library("mrsdeploy")`.
 4. Type `rxSummary(~., iris)` to return summary statistics on the built-in iris sample dataset.
 The `rxSummary` function is from `RevoScaleR`.

 ### Configure R Server for operationalization

 To benefit from Microsoft R Server’s deployment and operationalization features, you can [configure R Server for operationalization](operationalize/configuration-initial.md) after installation to act as a deployment server and host analytic web services.
 Doing so will enable you to operationalize your R code.
+It also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.

 ##Side-by-side installation